prolife86/WhiskyWise/README.md

 - 📷 Barcode scanning (camera-based)
 - 👥 Multi-user support
 - 📝 Wishlist tracking

+## ❓ Why Whisky Wise?
+- No cloud lock-in — your data stays local
+- Built for whisky (not generic note apps)
+- Fast, lightweight, and self-hosted

 ## 🚀 Getting Started
 The most reliable way to run Whisky Wise is via Docker.
 This ensures all dependencies (database, environment, and server) are perfectly configured out of the box.